 Porcini sauce

-mushrooms are one of the world's three great mushrooms, along with truffles and matsutake mushrooms.
-They're a "large mushroom" beloved in many European countries.
-They're usually soaked in water, but lukewarm water works fine if you're in a hurry.
-These days, they're readily available at large supermarkets and online.
-Be sure to wash soaked porcini carefully, as they may contain sand and dirt.
-They tend to burn easily, so the trick is to simmer them slowly, stirring occasionally.
-You can also add parsley to finish.
+mushrooms are one of the world's three greatest mushrooms, alongside truffles and matsutake mushrooms.
+They are a beloved "king of mushrooms" in various European countries.
+They are usually rehydrated in water, but lukewarm water will suffice if you're in a hurry.
+Nowadays, they can be found in large supermarkets and online.
+Rehydrated porcini mushrooms may contain sand and dirt, so be sure to wash them thoroughly.
+The key is to simmer them slowly, stirring occasionally, as they tend to burn easily.
+You can also add parsley at the end.

 Place the dried porcini mushrooms in a bowl and cover with water to soak them.
 After soaking, wash them carefully one by one in the bowl and roughly chop them.
 You will use the top layer of the soaking water, so leave it as it is to allow the dirt to settle